The Integer-valued Moving-Average Random Field: Conclusions and Future Research

 \section{Conclusions and Future Research}

 In this article, we introduced an INMA-type random field model for counts being observed on a two-dimensional regular grid.
-We derived closed-form expressions for both its marginal distribution and spatial dependence structure under arbitrary model order.
+While mainly focusing on a unilateral model structure, we also briefly considered the multilateral case.
+We derived closed-form expressions for both the INMA's marginal distribution and spatial dependence structure under arbitrary model order.
 In particular, general expressions for bivariate distributions (pgf) and autocovariances at a specified spatial lag $(k,l)$ are provided.
-We showed that the INMA random field can be equipped with a Poisson marginal distribution, which differs from existing INAR-type random field models in the literature.
-We also illustrated that different and well-interpretable dependence structures are possible, by developing the special INMA cases of the independence and spread model.
+We showed that the INMA random field can be equipped with a Poisson marginal distribution, which differs from existing INAR-type random-field models in the literature.
+We also illustrated that different and well-interpretable dependence structures are possible, by developing the special INMA cases of the independence and spread model, and by also comparing to a multilateral INMA model.
+The practical relevance of our novel INMA model for count random fields was demonstrated by a real-world data example on the one hand, and by the INMA approximation of an INAR random field's ACF on the other hand.
+The latter application was motivated by the fact that an INMA random field is simulated with considerably less computational effort than an INAR random field.
+Moreover, we compared the unilateral and multilateral INMA models with regard to their ACF.
+Despite using an analogous parametrization, we showed that the multilateral model has both a longer and an intensified memory, which is not observed in the same way for corresponding unilateral models.

-While the present article solely focused on specifications and stochastic properties of INMA random fields, future research should be directed towards statistical inference.
-In particular, methods for parameter estimation should be developed and investigated.
-Furthermore, it would be of practical relevance if also INAR-type random fields with a Poisson (or another common) marginal distribution could be developed.
-Finally, the extension of INARMA approaches to random fields with other types of discrete-valued range (such as signed integers or bounded counts) would be an interesting task for future research.
+While the present article focused on specifications and stochastic properties of INMA random fields, future research should be directed towards statistical inference.
+In particular, methods for parameter estimation and model diagnostics should be developed and investigated.
+Furthermore, the multilateral INMA model deserves further attention.
+In addition, it would be of practical relevance if also INAR-type random fields with a Poisson (or another common) marginal distribution could be developed.
+Moreover, the extension of INARMA approaches to random fields with other types of discrete-valued range (such as signed integers or bounded counts) would be an interesting task for future research.
+Finally, considering integer-valued random fields in the generalized linear model framework is an interesting direction for future research, paving the way for \emph{multivariate} count random field models in particular.
+For example, extensions of the count network autoregression models proposed by \citet{armillotta24,guo24a} and \citet{guo24b} to random fields are conceivable.